-Employee engagement has been a buzzword in management circles since the 1990s, but it started getting widespread attention over the past few years.
-As the Pandemic upended traditional work patterns and record numbers of employees quit their jobs during the Great Resignation, employers, employees, thought leaders and journalists discussed the need for greater engagement to keep workers happy and companies running smoothly.
+Employee engagement has been a buzzword in management circles since the 1990s.
+However, it started getting widespread attention over the past few years.
+Especially as the pandemic upended traditional work patterns and record numbers of employees quit their jobs during the Great Resignation.
+This led to employers, employees, thought leaders and journalists discussing the need for greater engagement to keep workers happy and companies running smoothly.

 Around the same time, the term “employee experience” began gaining traction as part of the same conversation.
 Although sometimes used interchangeably, the two terms refer to distinct concepts that have different impacts on employee satisfaction, productivity and retention.

-While both are important, engagement is ultimately a byproduct of experience and needs to be understood and implemented as part of that broader context.
+While both are important, engagement is ultimately a byproduct of experience.
+It’s important that leaders understandd and implement this in that broader context.

 What is employee engagement?

-Employee engagement is the extent to which an employee is committed to their organization and their work — morale, in other words, measured by employee turnover, surveys and ongoing feedback.
+Employee engagement is the extent to which an employee commits to their organization and their work — morale, in other words, measured by employee turnover, surveys and ongoing feedback.

 Although often confused with perks, incentive programs and team-building activities, true engagement is based on day-to-day activities.
 It focuses on the emotional and social needs of employees, such as ensuring they are doing work they’re good at, have the right tools to do it well and are able to connect their work with a higher purpose.